openziti/ziti/doc/001-overview.md

 ## Ziti Router

- The Ziti Router binary (ziti-router) is deployed multiple times to stand up multiple ingress and egress points for a Ziti overlay network.
+The Ziti Router is deployed multiple times to stand up multiple ingress and egress points for a Ziti overlay network.
 Each router has its own identity and must be enrolled with the controller.
 A Ziti environment requires one or more routers.

 If the Ziti Edge features are enabled, routers may optionally be enrolled as an "edge router".
 Edge routers allow Ziti SDK enabled applications, Ziti Applications, to access services or host services that have been configured within Ziti as overlay services.

 ## Ziti Applications